 The System Facilities---St. Thomas/St. Croix are partially an investment of the System's retirement funds in real estate held for rent or lease.
-The System uses a portion of the building in the operation of the System.
+The System uses portions of the buildings in the operation of the System.
 Depreciation is provided for only that portion of the building that is utilized in the operation of the System.
 The remaining areas of the building are leased to other government agencies and commercial tenants.
 In accordance with Government Accounting Standards Board (GASB) No. 25, Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans, assets held for lease must be presented at fair value.
-The System's adjustment of the System's Complex based on appraisal, resulted in a write down of \$1,050,370 for the fiscal year ended September 30, 2009.
+The System's adjustment of the St. Croix Headquarters based on appraisal, resulted in a write down of \$3,560,064 for the fiscal year ended September 30, 2010.

-The investment in the System Facilities --- St. Thomas/St. Croix as of September 30, 2009 and 2008 is as follows:
+The investment in the System Facilities --- St. Thomas/St. Croix as of September 30, 2010 and 2009 is as follows:

-2009 2008
+2010 2009

-Land \$ 6,824,860 6,824,860
+Land \$ 6,259,580 \$ 6,824,860

-Building, improvements, and fixtures 11,544,839 12,561,858
+Building, improvements, and fixtures 21,149,006 11,544,839

-Construction in progress - St. Croix's building 6,034,255 3,120,239
+Construction in progress - St. Croix's building - 6,034,255

-24,403,954 22,506,957
+27,408,586 24,403,954

-Less accumulated depreciation and amortization (1,803,753) (1,642,062)
+Less accumulated depreciation and amortization (1,771,440) (1,803,753)

-Totals \$ 22,600,201 20,864,895
+Totals \$ 25,637,146 \$ 22,600,201

-NOTE 5 SECURITIES LENDING TRANSACTIONS
+NOTE 4 SECURITIES LENDING TRANSACTIONS

 The Government's statutes permit the System to participate in securities lending transactions, and the System has, via a securities lending authorization agreement (the Agreement), authorized State Street Bank and Trust Company (the Custodian) to lend securities to broker-dealers and banks pursuant to a form of loan agreement.
 Lent securities are collateralized with cash, securities issued or guaranteed by the U.S. government, or irrevocable bank letters of credit.
 The System does not have the ability to pledge or sell collateral securities delivered absent a borrower default.
-No restrictions were imposed during 2009 or 2008 as to the amount of loans the Custodian can make on behalf of the System.
+No restrictions were imposed during 2010 or 2009 as to the amount of loans the Custodian can make on behalf of the System.